ww6015132/SilkySignature/README.md

 --------
 Method added
 * ` getCompressedSignatureBitmap(int compressLevel)`  - compressLeven is from 1-100, which mean compress percentage of bitmap
-* ` getCompressedSignatureBitmap(int desiredWidth)`  - desiredWidth is target width, which would adjust height automatically
+* ` getFixedSizeSignatureBitmap(int desiredWidth)`  - desiredWidth is target width, which would adjust height automatically
-* ` getCompressedSignatureBitmap(int desiredWidth,int desiredHeight)`  - desiredWidth is target width and desiredHeight is target height
+* ` getFixedSizeSignatureBitmap(int desiredWidth,int desiredHeight)`  - desiredWidth is target width and desiredHeight is target height

 Download
 --------